ovh/docs/pages/cloud/ovhcloud-connect/occ-setup-diagnostics/guide.en-gb.md

 The rules for configuring IP addresses based on the subnet are as follows:

-- DC-side subnet: /28 (minimum value) - First three IP addresses for OVHcloud - Vlan by default at 0.
+- DC-side subnet: /28 (minimum value) - First three IP addresses for OVHcloud - Vlan fixed to 0 (untagged).
 - PoP-side subnet: /30 (fixed value) - First IP address for OVHcloud, second IP address for the customer.

 ### Configuring the BGP link